Kong-Artist/hardware-learnathon/potentiometer_runner/HOWTO.md

 Long before touchscreens, motion detection, and voice commands, many pieces of computer and electronics equipment used knobs for precise user input.
 How exactly do you read the position of a knob?
 Use a [potentiometer](https://www.arduino.cc/en/Tutorial/Potentiometer), of course!
-It's a round device with three pins and a twistable shaft.
-This simple project shows you how to use the potentiometer by building a simple interactive animation.
+It's a small metal component with three pins and a twistable shaft.
+This simple project shows you how to use the potentiometer by building a simple interactive 'runner' animation.

 ##What We Need